-The new generation of human resources professionals will need to evaluate their peers and colleagues to identify the most efficient way to deploy their knowledge and abilities in service of their organization’s goals.
+The new generation of human resources professionals will need to evaluate their peers and colleagues to identify the most efficient way to deploy the staff's knowledge and abilities in service of their organization’s overarching goals.

 The following five tips are for new professionals entering this growing field who want to build their foundations in the human resources profession.
-They also serve as reminders for seasoned professionals at any point in your career.
+They also serve as reminders for seasoned professionals.

-The efficient deployment of a company’s human capital cannot be achieved unless you understand the business that your company is in, and how your specific skill set can help to identify the best way for your company to progress in their business goals.
+The efficient deployment of a company’s human capital cannot be achieved without the understanding of the business that your company is in, and how your specific skill set can help to identify the best way for your company to strategically progress in their business goals.

 In a technology organization, for example, this means taking the time to meet with the development team to learn how they create and sustain new products, as well as the sales team to get a sense of how they organize their operations.

-The more knowledge you have of how your organization’s managers work, the better you can assess ways to provide training programs that enhance their weaknesses or identify the talent that would best support their initiatives and management style.
-Lastly, I’ve discovered in most situations; our line executives are willing to invest time with their HR leaders helping them learn the business.
+The more knowledge you have of how your organization’s managers work, the better you can plan ways to provide training programs that enhance their weaknesses or identify the talent that would best support their initiatives and management style to increase the overall value of both the individual employee and his or her department.

 As the saying goes, success is not about what you know, but who you know.
-For the human resources professional, your professional network will give you a leg up on identifying the best talent and training staff for your organization.
+Your professional network will give you a leg up on identifying the best talent and training staff for your organization.

 Social networking platforms like Facebook and LinkedIn have become indispensable tools for growing a person’s professional network, enabling professionals in many industries to organize, grow and maintain contact with their networks much more easily.